-Habermas (1996), in his later book on the public sphere, has also accepted to some extent the feminist perception that ‘the personal is political’ and the challenge it presents to his original notion of the political public sphere.
-He recognised the problem that existed in his original dichotomy between ‘private’ and ‘public’ which was much criticised by feminist writers (Benhabib, 1992; Fraser, 1992; Young, 2000).
-Consequently, he referred to the important role that the “‘literary’ public sphere” plays in contemporary society for debating shared values, and its interaction with the political public sphere:

-Problems voiced in the public sphere first become visible when they are mirrored in personal life experiences.
-To the extent that these experiences find their concise expression in the languages of religion, art and literature, the 'literary' public sphere in the broader sense, which is specialised for the articulation of values and world disclosure, is intertwined with the political public sphere (Habermas, 1996, p.
-449).
+Habermas, in his later book on the public sphere, has also accepted to some extent the feminist perception that “the personal is political” and the challenge it presents to his original notion of the political public sphere.
+He recognizes the problem that existed in his original dichotomy between private and public, which was much criticized by feminist writers (Benhabib, 1992; Fraser, 1992; Young, 2000).
+Consequently, he referred to the important role that the literary public sphere plays in contemporary society for debating shared values, and its interaction with the political public sphere: “Problems voiced in the public sphere first become visible when they are mirrored in personal life experiences.
+To the extent that these experiences find their concise expression in the languages of religion, art and literature, the ‘literary’ public sphere in the broader sense, which is specialised for the articulation of values and world disclosure, is intertwined with the political public sphere” (1996, 449).

-But still, Habermas does not really change his fundamental perception of the public sphere as predominantly a realm for rational public debate on political issues in its pure sense – those that are to be decided by the government and the state.
-Dahlgren warns that “if our horizons do not penetrate beyond the conceptual framework of communicative rationality and the ideal speech situation, we will be operating with a crippled critical theory” (Dahlgren, 1995, p.
-109).
+Nonetheless, Habermas does not really change his predominant perception of the public sphere as a realm for rational public debate on political issues in the sense of those decided by the government and the state.
+As Dahlgren warns, however, “if our horizons do not penetrate beyond the conceptual framework of communicative rationality and the ideal speech situation, we will be operating with a crippled critical theory” (1995, 109).

-The Contemporary Landscape (2): The Cultural Public Sphere
+The Contemporary Landscape: The Cultural Public Sphere

-In this context, McGuigan's (2005b) concept of the ‘cultural public sphere’ is a useful way of addressing the problematic aspects discussed so far.
-McGuigan criticises Habermas' separation between the literary public sphere and the political one in a way that corresponds with the criticism of the ‘entertainment versus news’ distinction:
+In this context, McGuigan’s (2005b) concept of the cultural public sphere is a useful way of addressing the problematic aspects discussed so far.
+McGuigan criticizes Habermas’s separation of the literary and political public spheres in a way that corresponds with criticism of the entertainment versus news distinction:

-The literally public sphere was not about transient news – the stuff of journalism – that is the usual focus of attention for the political public sphere.
+The literary public sphere was not about transient news—the stuff of journalism—that is the usual focus of attention for the political public sphere.
 Typically, complex reflection upon the chronic and persistent problems of life, meaning and representation, which is the characteristic of art, works on a different timescale.
 Critics tend to have a better memory than the producers of distorted news events.
 Journalists are often agents of social amnesia, only interested in the latest thing.
 Old news is no news.
-Social-scientific research must address the treatment of the event while also putting it in the context of patterns of representations over time as a necessary corrective (McGuigan, 2005b, p.
-430).
+Social-scientific research must address the treatment of the event while also putting it in the context of patterns of representations over time as a necessary corrective (2005b, 430).

-Furthermore, he also relates to the problematic cognitive-affective division:

-Perhaps television soaps are the most reliable document of our era.
-Affective communications are not only valuable as historical evidence; they are themselves sites of disputation, as the history of the arts in general would attest (p.
-430).

-In a similar way, Grisprud (1992) points out the emotional elements in tabloid journalism that bring a message to its audience in a sentimental, rather than a rational, critical way.
+He also alludes to the problem of dividing the cognitive from the affective: “Perhaps television soaps are the most reliable document of our era.
+Affective communications are not only valuable as historical evidence; they are themselves sites of disputation, as the history of the arts in general would attest” (2005b, 430).
+Similarly, Grisprud (1992) points out that the emotional elements in tabloid journalism convey a message to its audience in a sentimental rather than rational, critical style.

-Against this background, McGuigan (2005b) presents the concept of the cultural public sphere which embraces a broad range of communication forms:
+Against this background, McGuigan presents the concept of the cultural public sphere that embraces a broad range of communicative forms: